buff0k/Debian-11-Groupware/README.md

 WebDAV Server: https://mail.example.org/SOGo/dav

-## Enable Mailbox Sharing (Not Yet Working)
+## Enable Mailbox Sharing (Testing)

-This is not yet working, what does work for now, is when I share a folder from SOGo, the user_shares table is updated with the from_user and to_user fields correctly.
+This appears to be working, however is still being tested.

 doveadm acl debug -u to_user@example.org shared/from_user@example.org indicates that the user does not have permission to view the folder.